telepilotco/tdlib-addon-prebuilt/README.md

 - linux-x64-glibc
 - linux-x64-musl
-- linux-arm64-glibc
+- linux-arm64-glibc (cross-build)
-- linux-arm64-musl
+- linux-arm64-musl (cross-build)

 MacOs / Windows builds are currently not configured, but adding them would be also possible so please submit Issue request if you are willing to have those added, or send a PR.

+MacOs binary can be built locally using `build-lib-native` Makefile task.

 ## Building o local machine

-If you would like to perform fully local build, few targets are defined  in `Makefile` that enable Dockerized as well as native `tdlib` builds.
+If you would like to perform fully local build, few targets are defined  in `Makefile` that enable both dockerized and native builds of loader addon.

 To start dockerized build, use one of the following `make` targets:
 ```